 City Council honoured the collaborative contributions of Mifflin Wistar Gibbs by naming the library’s study room after this James Bay resident and local merchant, who served as a Victoria City Councillor from 1866 to 1869.
 In 2016, the City declared November 19 “Mifflin Wistar Gibbs Day” in honour of Gibbs becoming the first black person elected to public office in British Columbia the same day in 1866.
 The BC Black History Awareness Society and members of the community submitted his name for consideration.
 (Photo courtesy of the Library of Congress.)
 Read Mifflin Wistar Gibbs' biography [PDF - 108 KB].

 (Below: Dr. Verna Gibbs, the great-great-grand niece of Mifflin Wistar Gibbs and Mavis DeGirolamo, the Past President of BC Black History Awareness Society, spoke at the library's grand opening on May 26, 2018.)

 Name That Library Submissions

-The City received 623 name submissions from the public through the Name That Library campaign.
+The City received 623 name submissions from the public through the Name That Library campaign in fall 2017.
 Of these, 493 submissions suggested a name other than “James Bay Branch”.
 There was greatest support for a First Nations name, with 157 name submissions and 43 unique names submitted, with many suggesting the City consult with local First Nations on a suitable name.
 Commemorative person names were next, with 124 name submissions and 52 unique names submitted.
 Geographic location names (other than “James Bay Branch”) included 79 name submissions with 50 unique names submitted.